The Residences at Greenbelt – Laguna Tower

 The Residences at Greenbelt – Laguna Tower is a residential condominium skyscraper in Makati, Philippines.
-It is the first of three buildings being constructed as part of The Residences at Greenbelt (TRAG) complex, and is the basis of the now being constructed The Residences at Greenbelt - Manila Tower.
-It is expected to be one of the tallest skyscraper in the Philippines with a height of 170.75 m from the ground to its architectural top.
+It is the first of three buildings constructed as part of The Residences at Greenbelt (TRAG) complex, and is the twin of The Residences at Greenbelt - Manila Tower.
+It is expected to be one of the tallest skyscrapers in the Philippines with a height of 170.75 m from the ground to its architectural top.

-The building has 48 floors above ground, which includes a 4-level podium with commercial establishments, and 3 basement levels for parking.
+The building has 48 floors above ground, which includes a four-level podium with commercial establishments, and 3 basement levels for parking.
 It is considered to be one of the most prestigious residential building in the Philippines.
+It is named after the Laguna de Bay, which lies to its southeast, toward which it faces east.

 Location

 The Residences at Greenbelt complex is located along Arnaiz Avenue (formerly known as Pasay Road), and the entire complex block is bounded by Paseo de Roxas, Greenbelt Drive and Esperanza Street.
 The complex was formerly the site of the old Coronado Lanes bowling center and parking lot.
 Being inside the Makati Central Business District, it is strategically located near malls, hotels, offices, schools, and entertainment areas.
 As with its name, it is part of the Greenbelt Complex which includes the Greenbelt Mall.
-Just right across Greenbelt Drive is the Renaissance Makati City Hotel.
+Just right across Greenbelt Drive is the New World Makati Hotel.